aidayg24/causal_selection/README.md

 The code in this repository is licensed under the MIT License.

-The thesis document (`Effect of valence framing on inferring cause normalities.pdf`) is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0), unless stated otherwise.
+The thesis document (`Effect of valence framing on inferring cause normalities.pdf`) and all original figures and images in this repository are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

 ---